Cancer Support Services

 The National Comprehensive Cancer Network® (NCCN®) provides information about state-of-the-art cancer treatment in easy to understand language.
 The NCCN Guidelines for Patients® have been developed around the NCCN Clinical Practice Guidelines.
 The NCCN Guidelines® can help doctors and patients make informed decisions about cancer prevention, screenings and treatment.
 Patients are encouraged to use the guidelines to talk with their doctor about the treatment options that are available and the best possible care, however these guidelines are not intended to take the place of the treatment plan outlined by a physician.

-The Nebraska Medical Center recommends visiting the Web sites of these respected organizations for more information on cancer, cancer treatment and support.
+Nebraska Medicine recommends visiting the Web sites of these respected organizations for more information on cancer, cancer treatment and support.

-Patients of The Nebraska Medical Center may utilize the University of Nebraska Medical Center McGoogan Library of Medicine’s Consumer Health Information Service (CHIRS) free of charge for:
+Patients of Nebraska Medicine may utilize the University of Nebraska Medical Center McGoogan Library of Medicine’s Consumer Health Information Service (CHIRS) free of charge for:

 - Researching conditions and medical information